a collection of notes on areas of personal interest

 There is another shape of card I use from time to time, and that is one governed by the width of a DL envelope, using the full width of an A4 landscape card, 297mm.
 This creates a card with the fold off-centred as can be seen in this old rough mock-up for a Christmas card.
 In essence it is the type 2 card shown above, but with the fold made approximately a third along rather than halfway, creating a card which displays the message on the right while allowing a part of the design to be hidden within the folded area or, as in this case, to create a three-dimensional effect for increased interest.

-All these cards will all fit into one or other of the two most commonly sized envelopes, C6 and DL:
+The cards illustrated above will all fit into one or other of the two most commonly sized envelopes, C6 and DL:

 But the benefit of making cards, almost whatever the standard, is that they appear to be appreciated by the recipients for the very reason that they are designed and hand made.
 It really is a pity that most people will buy from the ever-increasing range of commercial cards rather than have a go themselves.
 There are even a number of commercial kits that help people produce something original.
 It is noticeable that mantle-pieces often contain more than one example of a card at Christmas, which I find depressing.